nixonma/RAS-SES-598-Space-Robotics-and-AI/README.md

 - r = 0.1

 ## Baseline Performance
 The base Paramaters do a decent job of keeping the pole balanced, however the amplitude of the cart drift increases until one of the edges of the track is collided with, at which point the pole falls and the state becomes unrecoverable.
 The limiting factor seems to be that the drift of the cart is not penalized enough for the algorithm to keep the cart centered as it drifts.
+The maximum force I can find applied here before the cart collides with the barrier is -18N of control force, the state is {2.01497708 -0.6654062  -0.12372882 -0.36155834} This makes resonable sense, high theta and theta_dot would require high force to correct.

 ## Tuning the Parameters
 I was unable to get rq_plot to display meaningful results for proper analysis here[1], so most of the optimization was repeatedly running the sim and seeing how long the cart could balance the pole.